SofiyaMayer/car_plates_numbers/README.md

 ## Usage

 1. Train yolov8n on your dataset with train_script.py or just use license_plate.pt for license plates recognition.
-2. Use detection.py as a main script for detecting license plates numbers.
+2. Use detection.py as a main script for detecting license plates numbers, upload your path to testing video first.

+Dataset that was used for training YOLOv8n: https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4 (download in your yolo format)